telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

         </kendo-mobile-content>
     </kendo-mobile-view>

-For live preview please click [here](http://dojo.telerik.com/@valchev/exeS/11).
+For a live preview, click [here](http://dojo.telerik.com/@valchev/exeS/11).

-## 14. Remote Views
+## Handle Remote Views

-The Kendo mobile Application can load Views remotely, using AJAX.
-If the navigational widget `href` attribute value **does not start** with a hash (#), the application considers the View to be remote, and issues an AJAX request to the provided URL.
-For the sake of this example the last View of our application will be a remote one.
+The hybrid mobile Kendo UI Application can load Views remotely by using AJAX.
+If the navigational widget `href` attribute value does not start with a hash (#), the application considers the View to be remote, and issues an AJAX request to the provided URL.
+For the sake of this example, the last View of this application is a remote one.

-Create a folder named "content" and empty html file inside it called "about-angular.html".
+Create a folder named `content` and an empty `html` file inside it called `about-angular.html`.
+In the remote View file, include only the View's markup without any `<html>`, `<head>`, or `<body>` tags.
+Keep in mind that the content of the remote View is going to be injected in the application via Ajax, so there is no need to include any JavaScript dependencies in the file.

-In the remote View file we should include only the View's mark-up without any `<html>`, `<head>` or `<body>` tags.
-Keep in mind that the content of the remote View will be injected in our application via Ajax so there is no need to include any JavaScript dependencies in the file.
+For more information on the hybrid mobile Kendo UI View, refer to [this article]({% slug overview_hybridapplication %}#remote-views).

-You may read more about Kendo UI Mobile remote Views in [this help topic](http://docs.telerik.com/kendo-ui/mobile/application#remote-views).
+In the about View, include header with a title and a **Back** button, and a ListView with [external links]({% slug overview_hybridapplication %}##link-to-external-pages).

-In the about View we will include header with title and back button and ListView with [external links](http://docs.telerik.com/kendo-ui/mobile/application#linking-to-external-pages).
+###### Example

     <kendo-mobile-view k-transition="'overlay:up'">
         <kendo-mobile-header>